 The government allows purchase orders to be financed through the Assignment of Claims Act.
 Although the performance of the contract may not be assignable to another party, the revenues from the contract can often be assigned.
 The Assignment of Claims Act allows you to finance your purchase orders as long as you follow the rules.

-Who can qualify for po financing?
+Who qualifies for PO financing?

 Qualifying for purchase order financing is easier than obtaining other types of financing.
 These are the most important qualification requirements: